Heart Trust

 Why “Heart Trust?”

-Although we are veterinary cardiologists we are first and foremost pet owners and animal lovers.
-Our training guides us professionally but our passion for the well-being of our patients and the people who love them is the true driving force behind what we do.
-Too often clients pose questions for which we simply do not have answers.
+Although we are veterinary cardiologists, we are, first and foremost, pet owners and animal lovers.
+Our training guides us professionally, but our passion for the well-being of our patients and the people who love them is the true driving force behind what we do.
+Too ofte,n clients pose questions for which we simply do not have answers.
 We want to be able to answer those questions…all of them.
 And we need your help.

-To that end we have established “Heart Trust” as a means by which we can begin to accumulate resources necessary to answer clinically important questions regarding cardiac disease in companion animals.
+To that end, we have established “Heart Trust” as a means by which we can begin to accumulate resources necessary to answer clinically important questions regarding cardiac disease in companion animals.
 Our personal contributions are only a start.
 We hope that you share our passion and commitment to a better understanding of heart disease and will consider supporting “Heart Trust.”

 • Sonya G. Gordon, DACVIM (Cardiology)